Due to how challenging cancer treatment is, scientists and physicians are always looking for innovative techniques to treat this debilitating disease.

 Over time, this technique has become more efficient than ever, where an entire subspecialty in medicine is dedicated to treating cancer patients with radiotherapy.

-If you have questions about radiation therapy, feel free to ask them in the comment section below.
+If you have questions about radiation therapy, please ask them in the comment section below.